tindepzai012-star/ProjectNyX-Macro/README.md

 # ProjectNyX-Macro
-Best Macro for Single Roblox right now!
+Best Macro for Roblox right now!

-## I : About the macro?
+## I : About the macro
-- Biome Detection 99.98% Successfully and send to your Webhook in Discord Server!
+- Biome Detection with a 99.98% success rate, sending updates directly to your Discord Webhook!
-- Auto Inventory: Auto Pop Potion in Biome / Auto use Strange Controller and Biome Randomizer
+- Auto Inventory: Auto Pop Potion in Biome / Auto-use Strange Controller and Biome Randomizer
 - Biome Count Report / Macro Session Time Report

-## II : FAQ & Question
+## II : FAQ & Questions
-**1 : Macro has virus?**
+**1 : Does the macro have a virus?**
-A : No, the macro doesnt has the virus.
+A : No, this macro does not contain any viruses.

-**2 : Why it didnt use Potion / Strange or Biome?**
+**2 : Why didn't it use a Potion / Strange Controller or Biome Randomizer?**
-A : Check you started macro or not and check you do the step to scan the top potion or not.
+A : Make sure you have started the macro and followed the steps to scan the top potion correctly.

-**3 : How do I stop a macro while it is running?**
+**3 : How do I stop the macro while it is running?**
-A : F1 Button = Start Macro / F2 Button = Pause Macro / F3 Button = Stop Macro and F4 Button is Off / On GUI
+A : F1 = Start Macro / F2 = Pause Macro / F3 = Stop Macro / F4 = Toggle GUI (Off / On)

-**4 : Will i get banned if i use the macro?**
+**4 : Will I get banned for using this macro?**
-A : No you cant get banned because you using a macro.
-Unless you use an exploit and blame it on a macro.
+A : No, you won't get banned for using a macro—unless you use an exploit and blame it on the macro.